Wonder Girls: Impact

 Wonder Girls ranked number one on Gallup Korea's polls for Singer of the Year for two consecutive years in 2007 and 2008, with "Tell Me" and "Nobody" likewise topping their polls for Song of the Year in 2007 and 2008, respectively.
 "Tell Me" was voted the number one idol hit of all time in a survey of 22,000 participants conducted by Research Panel Korea in 2013, and was included in Mnet's list of Legend 100 Songs that have captured the public since the 1960s in 2014.
 Billboard ranked Wonder Girls the third best K-pop girl group of the past decade in 2017, writing how they "dominated South Korea with their modernized retropop sound" with hits "'Tell Me' and 'Nobody' [becoming] some of K-pop's first-ever viral successes".
 The same publication ranked "Nobody" number 43 in their list of 100 Greatest Girl Group Songs of All Time, deeming its debut on the Billboard Hot 100 "a breakthrough moment in K-pop history".
+"Nobody" was also ranked as number 27 on Melon's list of the Top 100 K-pop Masterpieces as determined by thirty-five music critics and industry experts in 2021.
 "Tell Me" was ranked one of the top 10 greatest K-pop songs of all time by Melon (number 9) and Rolling Stone (number 10).
 In 2022, Us Weekly named them one of the best girl groups of all time.